SOURCE currently partners with various other organisations on awards that celebrate best practice in the fashion sector. See more details below.

 The EcoChic Design Award is a sustainable fashion design competition challenging emerging fashion designers to create mainstream clothing with minimal textile waste.
-The 2014/15 cycle is open to designers in Hong Kong, Mainland China, Taiwan, Singapore, Malaysia, UK, France, Germany, Sweden and Denmark.
-Following months of inspired design and rigorous judging, ten finalists will compete for career-changing prizes…
+The competition is open to designers living in any country in Asia and Europe.
+Following months of inspired design and rigorous judging, ten finalists will compete for career-changing prizes.

-For the ten finalists, SOURCE offered ten Access Memberships, a resource which gives each hundreds of articles on SOURCE Intelligence designed to enable sustainable business success and inform better business decisions.
+For the ten finalists, SOURCE provide ten Access Memberships, a resource which gives each hundreds of articles on SOURCE Intelligence designed to enable sustainable business success and inform better business decisions.

 Graduate Fashion Week is the leading international event for fashion graduates, providing a platform for students from the UK and around the world to showcase their talent.

-The Ethical Fashion Forum sponsored and judged The Ethical Award, awarding fashion graduates who design and create ethically aware and eco-friendly based products that embody and communicate ethical practices relevant in today’s economic climate.
+Each year, the Ethical Fashion Forum sponsors and judges The Ethical Award alongside Vivienne Westwood, patron of Graduate Fashion Week, awarding fashion graduates who design and create ethically aware and eco-friendly based products that embody and communicate ethical practices relevant in today’s economic climate.

 The CFDA / Lexus Eco-Fashion Challenge, is an award competition which celebrates and rewards the leaders in sustainable design.